idlesign/django-siteblocks/README.rst

-djangp-siteblocks
+django-siteblocks
 =================
 http://github.com/idlesign/django-siteblocks

 .. image:: https://pypip.in/d/django-siteblocks/badge.png
         :target: https://crate.io/packages/django-siteblocks

 What's that
 -----------
-django-siteblocks is a reusable application for Django introducing blocks of static data (also known as flatblocks) that could be used in templates.
-These blocks are rendered in templates dependant on current URL.
+django-siteblocks is a reusable application for Django introducing to build blocks of static or dynamic data that could be used in templates.

+These blocks are rendered in templates with different contents depending on current URL.

 Requirements
 ------------
+1. Python 2.7+ or 3.3+
-1. Django 1.1+
+2. Django 1.4+
-2. 'Admin site' Django contrib package
+3. Django Admin contrib enabled (optional)
+4. South (for automatic DB migrations)

 How to use
 ----------

-1. Add the 'siteblocks' application to 'INSTALLED_APPS' in your settings file (usually 'settings.py').
+1. Add the `siteblocks` application to `INSTALLED_APPS` in your settings file (usually `settings.py`).
-2. Run './manage.py syncdb' to install siteblocks table into database.
+2. Run `./manage.py migrate` to install siteblocks table into database.
 3. Go to Django Admin site and add some site blocks.
 4. Add '{% load siteblocks %}' tag to the top of a template.
 5. Add '{% siteblock "myblock" %}' tag where you need it in template.
-Here 'myblock' is the alias of a block. **NB**: You can always put into quotes a template variable.
+Here ``myblock`` is the alias of a block.

-Use '{% siteblock "myblock" as myvar %}' tag notation to put block contents into 'myvar' variable instead of rendering.
+Use '{% siteblock "myblock" as myvar %}' tag notation to put block contents into `myvar` variable instead of rendering.

 Translating django-siteblocks
 -----------------------------